 Goal 1: Teach students to develop and apply knowledge about self to career decision making.

-Objective 1.1: User career assessment instruments systematically to help students articulate their VISP (values, interests, skills, and personality) and increase career clarity.
+Objective 1.1: Empower students to discover and articulate their VISP (values, interests, skills, and personality) and increase career clarity.

-Objective 1.2: Engage students in the career development process to support their retention at WMU.
+- Strategy 1.1.A: Engage students in the career development process from day one.

-- Strategy 1.2.A: Intentionally engage underrepresented identity-based student groups in career development.
+- Strategy 2.1.A: Intentionally engage underrepresented identity-based student groups in career development.

-Objective 2.1: Teach students to articulate the career competencies employers seek in candidates.
+Objective 2.2: Help students articulate the career competencies employers seek in candidates.

-- Strategy 2.1.C: Teach WMU student employees to articulate career competencies through career readiness certificate training and resources provided to student supervisors.
+- Strategy 2.2.A: Teach WMU student employees to articulate career competencies through career readiness certification program.

-Objective 3.1: Increase student access to career education programming to support their retention and post-graduation outcomes.
+Objective 3.1: Enhance student access to career education programming and engagement with employers to support students' post-graduation outcomes.

-- Strategy 3.1.B: Offer relevant career development programming in a variety of physical and digital spaces and formats to ensure student access and readiness.
+- Strategy 3.1.B: Offer relevant career development programming in a variety of spaces and formats using an integrated approach of career education and employer engagement.

 Goal 4: Provide an environment conducive to learning and excellent service.